-414. Literary Reflections of Crises & Cataclysms in 20th Century France
+414. Literary Reflections of Crises & Cataclysms in Twentieth Century France

-Twentieth century France saw one crisis after another: the Dreyfus affair, two world wars, the dissolution of her colonial empire and new patterns of immigration, and the women's liberation movement.
+Twentieth century France saw one crisis after another: the Dreyfus affair, two world wars, the dissolution of her colonial empire and new patterns of immigration and unrest, and the women's liberation movement.
 This course looks at the changing face of France in modern times as it is reflected in the literary movements and works that were spawned by these different crises and cataclysms.
 Readings may include works by Proust, Colette, the Surrealists, Camus, Sartre, Beckett, Ionesco, Ernaux, among others.
 Taught in French.

-Prerequisite: FRN 303 or 304 Advanced French Conversation & Composition Meets general academic requirement L.
+Prerequisite: FRN 303 or 304 Advanced French Conversation & Composition